run2bizdocs/docs-1/en-us/docs/faq.md

     2. The Group Entry screen will be displayed.
 If the group is already registered in the system, perform a group search and select it.
 Then, the intended group entry screen will be displayed;
     3. Click on the add icon of the Staff Member field, the staff member search screen will be displayed;
     4. Search for the intended staff member and select the entry to add them to the group.
 Afterwards, the staff member will be linked to the group as exemplified on the following image:
-    5. After linking, click on the Save button to confirm the entry, at which date, time and user will be automatically stored for a future audit.
+    5. After linking, click on the "Save" button to confirm the entry, at which date, time and user will be automatically stored for a future audit.

 	FROM THE USER'S REGISTRATION

 	1. Access the User Entry feature navigating through the main menu.
-Place the cursor on the option General Registration, Staff Management and click on the User option (see [Register user](/en-us/citsmart-platform-8/initial-settings/access-settings/user/users.html));
+Place the cursor on the option General Registration, Staff Management and click on the "User" option (see [Register user](/en-us/citsmart-platform-8/initial-settings/access-settings/user/users.html));
     2. The User Entry screen will be displayed.
 If the user is already registered in the system, perform a user search and select it;
     3. Click on the add icon of the Group field, the group search screen will be displayed;
     4. Search for the intended group and select it.
 Afterwards, the user will be linked to the group;
-    5. After linking, click on the Save button to confirm the entry, at which date, time and user will be automatically stored for a future audit
+    5. After linking, click on the "Save" button to confirm the entry, at which date, time and user will be automatically stored for a future audit

 !!!
 Question "How to relate group to contract?"